Struggling to eat healthy on a budget? You're not alone.

 Did you know Walmart is the leading grocery retailer for organic foods?
 Check places like Walmart, Aldi, or even Amazon for packaged items.
 You might have to drop your bias surrounding what you consider a “good” grocery store.
 Most foods at most grocery stores are sourced from the exact same place as the store across the street.

-5. Price check!
+5. Price Check!

 Don’t be afraid to shop around the store for a few minutes before you grab a cart.
 Better yet, try a few different stores over a couple of weeks and compare prices as you go.
 When every dollar counts, saving $0.50 on multiple items on your list really does make a difference.